Falls Creek Falls Hike

 • Most people hike this trail as a 3.4-mile out-and-back trek.
 You can also take a connector trail to make a 6.3-mile loop with a spur.
 The spur leads to the top of Falls Creek Falls.

-Falls Creek Washington
+Yellow leaves around Falls Creek

 Falls Creek